frictionlessdata/frictionless-py/docs/tutorials/schemes/buffer-tutorial.md

 ## Writing Buffer Data

-The same is actual for writing Buffer Data:
+The same can be done for writing Buffer Data:

 ```python title="Python"
 from frictionless import Resource